 The process for filing expungement can be lengthy and challenging but clearing your record can help in all aspects of your life.
 Expungement is overwhelming, but the end results are worth the stress and exhaustion.
 Fortunately, a criminal defense lawyer will guide you through the process and make sure it goes smoothly and efficiently.

-Haddonfield Criminal Defense Lawyers at the Law Offices of Agre & St. John Help Those Who Want to Clear Their Record
+Haddonfield Criminal Defense Lawyers at Agre & St. John Help Those Who Want to Clear Their Record